Last updated September 16th, 2019.5 minute read

 For the individual investor, common stock is generally better.
 The reason for this is they have better growth potential.
 Thus, someone who is looking to accumulate wealth would turn to this option.

+Yes, it’s true that they can be less risky since they pay out before common stocks if a company goes under.
+They also receive dividends first.
 At the same time, one looking to reduce their risk can simply add bonds to their portfolio.

 Unless the individual investor relying on dividend income, it probably makes more sense stick to the more typical common stock.